burpeesDaily/sphinx-sample-documents/sphinx-sample-rst/source/index.rst

 Sphinx Document using reStructuredText
 ======================================

-This is a sample of using reStructuredText for Sphinx documentation.
+This is a sample of Sphinx document using reStructuredText.

 .. toctree::
    :maxdepth: 2